mrisher/smtp-sts/reporting.md

 ## Email Transport

 The report MAY be delivered by email.
-To make the reports machine parsable for the receivers, we define a top-level media type `multipart/report` with a new parameter `report-type=tlsrpt`.
+To make the reports machine-parsable for the receivers, we define a top-level media type `multipart/report` with a new parameter `report-type=tlsrpt`.
 Inside it, there are two parts: The first part is human readable, typically `text/plain`, and the second part is